March 10, 2026

 What we learned translating academic ML research into production systems for real businesses.

-Academic ML and production ML are different disciplines.
 In research, you optimise for novelty and benchmark performance.
 In production, you optimise for reliability, maintainability, and business impact.
+These are different disciplines, and the lessons below reflect that.

 In a paper, you need a novel contribution.
 In production, you need a model that gives the same results every time, on every deployment, with clear documentation of how it was trained and why decisions were made.